Navigate this tutorial using the tabs inside the box.

 Sometimes we have a book in both formats, but often it's just one or the other.

 You can recognize an e-book in the Library Catalogue by the icon.
 Click this icon to link to the book online.

 Advanced Search is a keyword search with options for limiting your results.
 Use it to limit your results to e-books.

-TOPCAT will search for ONLY e-books that match your other search criteria.
+The Library Catalogue will search for ONLY e-books that match your other search criteria.